zencart/documentation/content/user/admin_pages/tools/layout_boxes_controller.md

 ---
 title: Layout Boxes Controller
-description: Zen Cart Layout Boxes Controller Admin Page
+description: Placing sideboxes on your site
 category: admin_pages
-weight: 20
+weight: 10
 ---

 This page allows you to select which sideboxes are shown